akarelia20/Task_Manager/README.md

 # Task Manager App

 It a single page application built using react.

-# How can it be used?
+It can be used to keep track of the todo list.

+# Technology used
+- React
+- React Hooks
+- React Router
+- React Icons
+- localStorage

+# What does Task-Manager do?

 - User can create a task
 - User can delete a task